triphora/emcutils/README.md

 # Empire Minecraft Utilities

 A collection of small utilities for players of [Empire Minecraft](https://ref.emc.gs/GreenMeanie).
-Currently includes chat channel buttons above the hotbar (credits to Giselbaer and WitherDoggie for the idea), and easier viewing of temporary items.
+Feature idea credits go to [Giselbaer](https://u.emc.gs/Giselbaer), [WitherDoggie](https://u.emc.gs/WitherDoggie), and [wafflecoffee](https://u.emc.gs/wafflecoffee).

-Licensed under the MIT License.
+Made by MrFrydae, and available under the MIT License.

 Modrinth page for downloads: https://modrinth.com/mod/emcutils

+## Feature List
+* Chat channel buttons above the hotbar
+* Automatic teleportation to a Residence on another server
+* Easier viewing of temporary Custom Items such as [Charged Pearls](https://wiki.emc.gs/charged-pearl)
+* And more to come :)